lelou6666/nimbus-docs/phantom/api.rst

    :jsonparameter contextualization_method: the contextualization method,
         currently phantom supports 'none', 'user_data', and 'chef'
    :jsonparameter user_data: data used by the user_data contextualization method
-   :jsonparameter run_list: json-encoded list of recipes to be installed on a VM using chef
+   :jsonparameter chef_runlist: json-encoded list of recipes to be installed on a VM using chef
         for the 'chef' contextualization method
-   :jsonparameter attributes: json-encoded dictionary of attributes to be used by chef on a
+   :jsonparameter chef_attributes: json-encoded dictionary of attributes to be used by chef on a
         VM using chef for the 'chef' contextualization method
    :statuscode 201: launch configuration created